 LifeSci Investments, LLC, our sponsor, is an affiliate of Chardan Capital Markets LLC, the representative of the underwriters in this offering, and certain of our officers and directors are affiliated with Chardan Capital Markets LLC.
-As a result, Chardan Capital Markets LLC is deemed to have a "conflict of interest" within the meaning of Rule 5121 of the Financial Industry Regulatory Authority ("Rule 5121").
+As a result, Chardan Capital Markets LLC is deemed to have a "conflict of interest" within the meaning of Rule 5121.

 Accordingly, this offering is being made in compliance with the applicable requirements of Rule 5121.
-Rule 5121 requires that a "qualified independent underwriter," as defined in Rule 5121, participate in the preparation of the registration statement and prospectus and exercise the usual standards of due diligence with respect thereto. [] has agreed to act as a "qualified independent underwriter" for this offering. [] will receive \$[] for acting as a qualified independent underwriter.
-We have agreed to indemnify [] against certain liabilities incurred in connection with acting as a "qualified independent underwriter," including liabilities under the Securities Act.
+Rule 5121 requires that a "qualified independent underwriter," as defined in Rule 5121, participate in the preparation of the registration statement and prospectus and exercise the usual standards of due diligence with respect thereto.
+B. Riley FBR, Inc. has agreed to act as a "qualified independent underwriter" for this offering.
+B. Riley FBR, Inc. will receive \$100,000 for acting as a qualified independent underwriter.
+We have agreed to indemnify B. Riley FBR, Inc. against certain liabilities incurred in connection with acting as a "qualified independent underwriter," including liabilities under the Securities Act.
 In addition, no underwriter with a conflict of interest will confirm sales to any account over which it exercises discretionary authority without the specific prior written approval of the account holder.